Table of Contents

 1 Introduction to the Gas Distribution System

-Gas is a substance (elements or compound) existing in a free expanding state to fill an entire container.
-This implies gas will expand freely to fill up the shape of any container it is stored.
-Various elements and compounds including oxygen, nitrogen, hydrogen, carbon monoxide, carbon dioxide, hydrocarbon gas (Methane, Ethane, Propane…) exist in gaseous states.
+Gas is a substance (elements or compounds) that expands freely to fill an entire container.
+This implies that gas will expand freely to fill the shape of any stored container.
+Various elements and compounds exist in gaseous states, including oxygen, nitrogen, hydrogen, carbon monoxide, carbon dioxide, and hydrocarbon gas (Methane, Ethane, Propane…, etc.).

 Hydrocarbons are organic compounds consisting entirely of carbon and hydrogen.
-In this article, EPCM puts emphasis on hydrocarbon gas (Natural gas).
+In this article, EPCM emphasizes hydrocarbon gas (Natural gas).

 1.1 Gas Distribution System: Natural Gas

-Natural gas is a naturally occurring hydrocarbon gas consisting mainly of methane and may contain varying amount of other higher alkanes, a small percentage of hydrogen sulphide, carbon dioxide and helium.
-Natural gas is formed when organic materials (plants and animals) buried deep in the earth crust are exposed to intense heat and pressure over a long period of years.
+Natural gas is a naturally occurring hydrocarbon gas mainly consisting of methane.
+It may contain a varying amount of other higher alkanes, a small percentage of hydrogen sulphide, carbon dioxide, and helium.
+Natural gas is formed when organic materials (plants and animals) buried deep in the earth’s crust are exposed to intense heat and pressure for years.

-Natural gas is a source of energy used for electricity generation, cooking, heating etc.
+Natural gas is an energy source for electricity generation, cooking, heating, etc.

-Natural gas in its processed state exists in a gaseous state, however, it can be conditioned to a liquid state (this is called Liquid Natural Gas or LNG)
+Natural gas, in its processed state, is gaseous.
+However, it can be conditioned to a liquid state (this is called Liquid Natural Gas or LNG).

 1.1.1 Gaseous State

 Natural gas exists naturally in the gaseous state unless processed and conditioned to exist in a liquid state.
-Natural gas is colourless and odourless, transported in its gaseous state using pipelines, specially built tubes/storage vessels mounted on trucks and Ships.
+It is colourless and odourless and is transported in its gaseous state using pipelines, specially built tubes/storage vessels mounted on trucks and Ships.

 1.1.2 Liquid State

 Natural gas can be processed and conditioned to a liquid state called LNG (Liquefied Natural Gas).
-It can be liquefied by cooling the gas to –260° F (–162° C) temperature.
+It can be liquefied by cooling the gas to –260° F (–162° C).
 At this temperature, the gas changes into a liquid.
-Natural gas is transported in large quantity in its liquefied state (1/600th of its original gas volume) over long distance using specially built LNG transport Vessels.
-Natural gas cannot be used in its liquefied state therefore at its destination the Liquefied gas is converted into a gaseous state by warming the gas through a process called regasification.
+Using specially built LNG transport Vessels, natural gas is transported in large quantities in its liquefied state (1/600th of its original gas volume) over long distances.
+Natural gas cannot be used in its liquefied state; therefore, at its destination, it is converted into a gaseous state by warming the gas through regasification.

 1.2 Gas Distribution System: Methods of Transporting Natural Gas